pfsense/docs/source/releases/2-1-new-features-and-changes.rst

 High Availability (CARP, pfSync, XML-RPC)
 -----------------------------------------

--  High Availability Synchronization options (Formerly known as “CARP Settings” under Virtual IPs Promoted to its own menu entry, System > High Avail.
+-  High Availability Synchronization options (Formerly known as "CARP Settings" under Virtual IPs Promoted to its own menu entry, System > High Avail.
 Sync

    -  This is to make it easier to find, as well as make its purpose more clear.
-“CARP” is a part of High Availability, as is XMLRPC/pfsync state synchronization, but it's a bit of a misnomer to refer to the sync settings as CARP
+"CARP" is a part of High Availability, as is XMLRPC/pfsync state synchronization, but it's a bit of a misnomer to refer to the sync settings as CARP